 When moving someone who has limited ability to help you, try the following recommendation collected from multiple videos and my personal experience.
-These transfer techniques work.
+These transfer techniques, which are performed using proper body mechanics, work.

 - Keep the person you are transferring close to your body.
 The further from you they are, the less control you have.

 - Lift with your legs and not your back when moving.

 - Keep your work area organized and think through how you want to do the transfer in your mind first.